canelhasmateus/diamond/vault/OnMeetingRoleplays.md

 # OnMeetingRoleplays

-I was recently thinking about the merits of role-based discussions. not limited to any place, but life in general - although it *does* seem more applicable in [[AboutWorkplace]] settings.
+I was recently thinking about the merits of role-based discussions. not limited to any place, but life in general - although it *does* seem more applicable in [[WorkplaceRelations]] settings.

 The premise is that many meetings and reunions suffer from a lack of tangible value-added because they are: